 - Unique ID - pseudonymised from the device ID / MAC address, but providing the ability to track usage on a specific device over time

-- Session information - number, duration, time/date, location (mapped to a region, for example, London Borough)
+- Session information - number (count of visits), duration, time/date, location (mapped to a region, for example, London Borough)

 - When and where accessed (this is based on IP address and is not taken from device GPS data)